MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Publish-AzureRmVMDscConfiguration.md

 PS C:\>Publish-AzureRmVMDscConfiguration -ConfigurationPath "C:\Sample.ps1" -SkipDependencyDetection
 ```

-This command adds configuration named Sample.ps1 to the configuration archive to upload to azure_2 storage and skips dependent resource modules.
+This command adds configuration named Sample.ps1 to the configuration archive to upload to Azure storage and skips dependent resource modules.

 ### Example 4: Add configuration and configuration data to the archive and then upload it to storage
 ```
 PS C:\>Publish-AzureRmVMDscConfiguration -ConfigurationPath "C:\Sample.ps1" -ConfigurationDataPath "C:\SampleData.psd1"
 ```

-This command adds configuration named Sample.ps1 and configuration data named SampleData.psd1 to the configuration archive to upload to azure_2 storage.
+This command adds configuration named Sample.ps1 and configuration data named SampleData.psd1 to the configuration archive to upload to Azure storage.

 ### Example 5: Add configuration, configuration data, and additional content to the archive and then upload it to storage
 ```
 PS C:\>Publish-AzureRmVMDscConfiguration -ConfigurationPath "C:\Sample.ps1" -AdditionalPath @("C:\ContentDir1", "C:\File.txt") -ConfigurationDataPath "C:\SampleData.psd1"
 ```

-This command adds configuration named Sample.ps1, configuration data SampleData.psd1, and additional content to configuration archive to upload to azure_2 storage.
+This command adds configuration named Sample.ps1, configuration data SampleData.psd1, and additional content to configuration archive to upload to Azure storage.

 ## PARAMETERS